umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Config-Transforms/index.md

 On Umbraco Cloud, projects come with an **appSettings.json** file for each of your different environments.

-With this you can add different  environment specific settings to your project.
+With this, you can add different environment-specific settings to your project.

 To edit the **appSetting.json** files for the different environments, the Umbraco Cloud project needs to be cloned down to your local machine and edit the files from your code editor.